-If you are facing a divorce, possibly one you did not want, Cordell & Cordell’s Philadelphia divorce lawyers are here to help you sort through the legal process, establish divorce and custody goals and be a partner you can count on.
+If you are facing a divorce, possibly even one you don not want, Cordell & Cordell’s Philadelphia divorce lawyers are here to help you sort through the legal process, establish divorce and custody goals, and be a partner you can count on.

 Cordell & Cordell’s Philadelphia divorce attorneys have a comprehensive understanding of Pennsylvania divorce law.
 Our lawyers focus entirely on men’s divorce issues, including Pennsylvania child custody laws, Pennsylvania alimony laws, and child support in Pennsylvania.